Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

 In this subsection, we study the regret where the partition (or clustering) is done arbitrarily, i.e., without assuming any metric between the arms.
 For EXP3, the analysis shows (Theorem \ref{thm:clusters}) that even in the case of arbitrary partition of the arms, the asymptotic regret is equivalent in the worst-case to those achieved by the ``flat'' EXP3 algorithm, i.e., $\cO\left(\sqrt{kT\log k}\right)$ \cite{auer2002nonstochastic}.

-The expected regret of \EXP32 can be bounded as follows: For each level of the hierarchy, we analyze its regret resulting from the relevant AB algorithms.
-At the first level, the regret is of the parent AB playing with $p$ virtual arms of the clusters, and with respect to $G_{\max}$.
-At the second level, we compute the regret within each cluster $P^i$ using its child AB and with respect to the best cost of the cluster in hindsight $G_{\mathrm{maxP}^i}$. \revision{Formally,}
+The expected regret of \EXP32 can be bounded as follows: For each level of the hierarchy, we analyze its regret resulting from the relevant A-MAB algorithms.
+At the first level, the regret is of the parent A-MAB playing with $p$ virtual arms of the clusters, and with respect to $G_{\max}$.
+At the second level, we compute the regret within each cluster $P^i$ using its child A-MAB and with respect to the best cost of the cluster in hindsight $G_{\mathrm{maxP}^i}$. \revision{Formally,}

 {\em - First level}: the regret of not choosing the best cluster in hindsight $P^{+}$ during all times up to $T$: {

 } plus the regret for not choosing the cluster $P^*$ and selecting within always arm $a^*$: {